How to set up and process automatic prepayments and accruals

 3. Click Save, then OK.

-You've now created an accrual, this is processed the next time that you run the month end option and select the accrual check box.
-Read more >
+You've now created an accrual.
+The software will process this when you next run your month end routine by selecting the accrual check box.

 Automatic accrual postings